tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 ## Trying in vain to keep up with the pace of technology

 Looking at diagrams like those in the previous section strikes a bit of terror inside me because I realize how challenging it is to stay current in the evolving, deepening technology landscape.
 So often at work I find myself presented with some new topic to document (or even just edit) that I have very little knowledge of.
-It takes me by surprise, and I realize how endless the technology landscape is and how unaware I am of so many tools and languages, from code to concepts.
+It takes me by surprise, and I realize how endless the technology landscape is and how unaware I am of so many tools and languages, both code to concepts.
 Granted, Android app development for Fire TV (my main focus) is an extensive topic, but more often than not I'm constantly playing a catch-up game with what I need to know.
 It doesn't help that the number of engineering teams I support seems to be growing every year.

 If there's one question that vexes me as a technical writer, it's this: In this era of increasing technological complexity and specialization, is there any room for generalists like me?
-Do we technical writers, who are typically only *familiar* with the subjects we write about, need to become engineer-like specialists, focusing in on a couple of domains in depth, so that we can write, edit, and publish more adeptly in those domains?
+Do technical writers, who are typically only *familiar* with the subjects we write about, need to become engineer-like specialists, focusing in on a couple of domains in depth, so that we can write, edit, and publish more knowledgeably in these domains?
 Is specialization the only way to handle complexity?
 Will I need to become a specialist to survive as a technical writer in the future?

-I'm not alone in this feeling.
+I'm not alone in this feeling of drowning in technology.
 In surveys I've done in the past, keeping up with the latest technology is one of the primary challenges for technical writers.
 About a decade ago (in 2007), I had a [virtual chat with a group of tech writers](https://idratherbewriting.com/2007/03/01/number-one-issue-for-technical-writers-today-keeping-pace-with-rapidly-evolving-technology/) to find out what their most pressing challenges were.
-Their answers included the following:
+Their most pressing challenges included the following:

 > *   "For me, it's keeping up with the right technology and fighting to increase productivity without making our jobs horrid."
 > *   "I have trouble keeping up with the rapid pace of innovation in the IT world and the many ways to deliver content."
 > *   "Part of the problem about keeping pace with technology is that we often work under tight deadlines. ... at the end of the day, to learn new tools and technology, it's often on your own time."
 > *   "I agree and I'm willing to learn about new tools and technology.
 The question is, where to start, what's the right thing to get into?
 What do I recommend that the company invest in?"
 > *   "Another problem with keeping pace with technology is the sheer variety of languages, systems, tools, concepts, etc. There is so much to know.
 One can't know it all.
 But I think we have to be savvy enough to learn what we need to know at the moment we need it."
-> *   "The most significant challenges and changes have been the budgets have been slashed for projects/training/user communication in general.
-No time/budget/interest in keeping me trained in my field.
-That is my biggest challenge right now.
-Years ago, I was regularly sent by FPC to conferences/seminars.
-Now it's a rare event."

 Despite the need to accrue this more specialized knowledge, I'm still responsible for many different aspects of content, from the publishing toolchain and output to web analytics, information architecture, metadata, content strategy, and more across so many different categories of technical products.
 As such, specialization seems nearly impossible.
 At most, I can hope to possess a degree of technical acuity or aptitude that makes me mildly competent to collaborate with engineers and other specialists on the content.
+I have to say that being mildly competent doesn't instill me with a great deal of confidence.

 ## Finding the time to accrue specialized knowledge